The Kerr/CFT correspondence and its extensions: a comprehensive review: Introduction

-In this review, we will present a derivation of the arguments underlying the Kerr/CFT correspondence and its extensions starting from first-principles.
-For that purpose, it will be sufficient to follow an effective field theory approach based solely on gravity and quantum field theory.
-In particular, we will not need any detail of the ultraviolet completions of quantum gravity except for one assumption (see Section \ref{sec:eff} for a description of the precise classes of gravitational theories under study).
-We will assume that the $U(1)$ electromagnetic field can be promoted to be a Kaluza-Klein vector of a higher-dimensional spacetime (see Section \ref{KKup} for some elementary justifications and elaborations on this assumption).
-If this assumption is correct, it turns out that the Kerr/CFT correspondence can be further generalized using the $U(1)$ electric charge as a key quantity instead of the $U(1)$ angular momentum \cite{Hartman:2008pb}.
-We will use this assumption as a guiding principle to draw parallels between the physics of static charged black holes and rotating black holes.
+Another notable extension of the thermal chiral Cardy relation exists for the Reissner--Nordstr\"om black hole \cite{Hartman:2008pb}.
+This extension is valid only after one assumes that the $U(1)$ electromagnetic field can be promoted to be a Kaluza--Klein vector of a higher-dimensional spacetime.
+The $U(1)$ electric charge is then uplifted as a $U(1)$ axial angular momentum in the higher dimensional spacetime.
+Both angular momenta are then treated on an equal footing by the higher-dimensional version of the Kerr/CFT correspondence.
+This construction strengthen the strong parallel between the physics of static charged black holes and rotating black holes.
 Our point of view is that a proper understanding of the concepts behind the Kerr/CFT correspondence is facilitated by studying in parallel static charged black holes and rotating black holes.

-Since extremal black holes are the key objects of study, we will spend a large amount of time to describe their properties in Section \ref{sec:ext}.
-We will contrast the properties of static extremal black holes and of rotating extremal black holes.
-We will discuss how one can decouple the near-horizon region from the exterior region.
-We will then show that one can associate to any extremal black hole thermodynamical properties and we will argue that near-horizon geometries contain no local bulk dynamics.
-Since we aim at drawing parallels between black holes and two-dimensional conformal field theories, we will quickly review some of their most relevant properties for our concerns in Section \ref{sec:2dCFT}.
+The relevance of the Kaluza-Klein construction also motivates to consider the Kerr/CFT correspondence in higher dimensions.